Traffic Gateway - Next Generation

 Here is the list of workflow steps to follow during our demo:

-We start our demo with creating a playlist draft in Cinegy Air Playlist Editor.
-This is actually a playlist template consisting of programs which are divided into blocks, containing dummy items.
+We start our demo by creating a playlist draft in Cinegy Air Playlist Editor.
+This is actually a playlist template consisting of programs that are divided into blocks, containing dummy items.
 Let’s assume we have created a basic playlist structure based on a planned events list for the next day.
-We know what programs are scheduled for the broadcast at specific times and general program structure (logical blocks of the broadcast).
-So we compose our playlist from the dummy items with the default duration, specify the exact start times for the specific items and add empty ads blocks to the schedule – they are expected to be filled automatically at later stages.
+We know what programs are scheduled for the broadcast at specific times and the general program structure (logical blocks of the broadcast).
+So, we compose our playlist from the dummy items with the default duration, specify the exact start times for the specific items, and add empty ad blocks to the schedule – they are expected to be filled automatically at later stages.

 Then the corresponding playlist will be stored in the folder monitored by Cinegy Traffic Gateway to start the processing.
-The Cinegy Traffic Gateway watch folder picks up a new file, checks the channel that this playlist belongs to and puts a new task into the queue.
-Another option here could be adding a new task via Traffic Gateway REST API by some 3rd party system.
+The Cinegy Traffic Gateway watch folder picks up a new file, checks the channel that this playlist belongs to, and puts a new task into the queue.
+Another option here could be adding a new task via the Traffic Gateway REST API by a third-party system.

 According to the channel configuration, the first step is filling in the empty commercial blocks with actual advertisement clips.
-Usually, this requires the external business logic, for example, REST Service that receives commercial block ID, planned duration and date/time of the planned playback.
+Usually, this requires the external business logic, for example, a REST Service that receives the commercial block ID, planned duration, and date/time of the planned playback.
 The service provides a list of actual advertisement clips that are inserted in corresponding blocks.

-In the result of this step execution the empty ads blocks are filled in with the IDs of the required items to be broadcast.
+As a result of this step execution, the empty ad blocks are filled in with the IDs of the required items to be broadcast.

 The process is repeated for each dummy item in the playlist.